jatolentino/Django-CRM/crm/README.md

     DB_HOST = localhost
     DB_PORT =
     ```
-- Access to the database from the terminal: `psql`
+- Access to the database from the terminal and create the user `dbcrmuser` that will take control over the database `dbcrm`
     ```bash
+    psql -U postgres
+        #password of the pgadmin4 (postgres)
     CREATE USER dbcrmuser WITH PASSWORD 'dbcrm1234';
-    GRANT ALL PRIVILEGES ON DATABASE dbcrm TO dbcrmuser;
+    GRANT ALL PRIVILEGES ON DATABASE dbcrm TO dbcrmuser
     \q
     ```
-    Copy the data to crm/.templates.env
+- Copy the data to crm/.templates.env
     ```bash
     DEBUG=True
     SECRET_KEY=1234